top of page

 Question: Does my piano need to be at A-440 standard concert pitch?

-Answer: No. It may only be necessary if you are a professional musician, or if you really want your piano to be at A-440.
-Trying to chase A-440 for home and infrequent use will only cost you more money, and will require more tunings to keep it perfect if your piano requires a drastic pitch raise (see Figure 2).
+No. It may only be necessary if you are a professional musician, or if you really want your piano to be at A-440.
+Trying to chase perfect A-440 pitch for home and infrequent use will only cost you more money, and will require more tunings to keep it perfect if your piano requires a drastic pitch raise (see Figure 2).
 For home and infrequent use, it is best to keep your piano where it will require the least amount of tunings to keep it stable and sounding great.
-This will save you time and money, as less tunings will be required to stabilize your piano, and it lessens the chance of things, like strings, breaking on your piano.
-If you have a very old piano that hasn't been tuned in say 20-40 years, the chance of old, and potentially rusty, strings breaking during a pitch raise increases significantly, not to mention during the subsequent tunings and pitch adjustments that may be required to stabilize your piano over the course of a year, or potentially more time.
-When broken stings are replaced with new strings, these strings will go out of tune very quickly, and will require an inordinate amount of tunings to bring them to the same level of stability as the strings around them.
-Rosati Piano Services always recommends stability over perfect concert pitch for home or infrequent use, which will ultimately cost the client the least amount money.
-Rosati Piano services is interested in keeping your hard earned cash in your own wallet, while making your piano sound the best that it can possibly sound.
-However, for professional use, standard concert pitch is of course always recommended, and is the norm in a professional setting.
+This will save you time and money, as less tunings will be required to stabilize your piano, and it lessens the chance of things breaking during servicing, such as strings.
+If you have a very old piano that hasn't been tuned in say 20-40 years, the chance of old, and potentially rusty, strings breaking during a pitch raise increases significantly, not to mention during the subsequent tunings and pitch adjustments that may be required to stabilize your piano.
+When broken stings are replaced with new strings, these strings will go out of tune very quickly, and they will require many more tunings to bring them to the same level of stability as the strings around them.

 Question: Should I wait to have my piano tuned if I have just moved to a new home?

 Question: How long will my piano tuning take?
-Why does Rosati Piano Services spend more time than other tuning companies?

 bottom of page